 Staff turnover rates vary from industry to industry and from region to region.
 In some industries, staff turnover can be as much as 30-50% every year.
 Some of that turnover is due to things like retirement, unsuitability, changes in strategy, or maternity.

-For key staff persons, such as those that maintain a vital presence within a company, the development of staff retention risk management strategies is needed for any human resource department and upper level management so that they can maintain a strong and loyal staff.
-Developing risk management strategies for staff retention is the key to encouraging employees to stay in their present employment, realizing their skill set is something that is needed to help keep the company vision moving forward.
+For key staff persons, such as those that maintain a vital presence within a company, the development of staff retention risk management strategies is needed for any human resource department and upper level management to maintain a strong and loyal staff.
+Developing risk management strategies for staff retention is the key to encouraging employees to stay in their present employment, realizing their skill set is needed to help keep the company vision moving forward.

-Risk management also begins in the hiring process.
-Many companies are finding it necessary to improve the effectiveness of their recruitment and selection process so that fewer unsuitable employees are recruited in the first place.
+Risk management begins in the hiring process.
+Many companies are finding it necessary to improve the effectiveness of their recruitment and selection process so fewer unsuitable employees are recruited in the first place.
 This happens through an extensive interview process but also through a properly conducted employment screening.
-A background check that provides a look into things such as previous employment, verification of education, drug screening and criminal history, is an effective risk management tool that helps to remove the overall risk of a hiring decision by learning as much as possible about what an employee brings to a company.
+A background check that provides a look into things such as previous employment, verification of education, drug screening and criminal history is an effective risk management tool that helps to remove the overall risk of a hiring decision by learning as much as possible about what an employee brings to a company.